“And we eagerly await a Savior from there, the Lord Jesus Christ, who, by the power that enables Him to bring everything under His control…”

 The Second Coming of Christ is not a fairytale we tell ourselves to make us feel better at the end of the day.
 On the contrary, it’s a core tenet of our faith.
 It’s one of the most repeated and emphasized truths in the New Testament.

-You’ve undoubtedly read and heard about it before.
+I’m sure you’ve heard about it before.

 But do you believe it?
 (I mean really believe it?)
+Can you honestly say that you’re “eagerly waiting for His return?”

 Because your belief in Jesus’ return should affect your everyday life.

-Eugene Peterson writes, “the practical effect of this belief is to charge each moment of the present with hope.
+Eugene Peterson writes, “The practical effect of this belief is to charge each moment of the present with hope.
 For if the future is dominated by the coming again of Jesus, there is little room left on the screen for projecting our anxieties and fantasies…We continue to live forward in taut and joyful expectancy of what God will do next in Jesus.”

-Living with joyful expectancy doesn’t mean that we turn a blind eye to the troubling circumstances in the world.
-In fact, Paul candidly acknowledges that “many live as enemies of Christ” (Philippians 3:18).
-He’s no fool.
+Living with joyful expectancy doesn’t mean we ignore what’s happening in the world.
+Paul openly acknowledges that “many live as enemies of Christ” (Philippians 3:18).
+He knows firsthand what it’s like to live in hostile territory.

 Jesus wins.